owncloud/web/README.md

 The backbone of this project is built by the following parts of the `packages`:
 - **client:** Generated TypeScript client for communications with the ownCloud Infinite Scale graph API
 - **container:** Static assets and rarely changing base files
-- **integration-oc10:** Small PHP building blocks to make `web` work as an app with the classic ownCloud Server
+- **integration-oc10:** Small PHP building blocks to make `web` work as an app with the ownCloud Server
 - **pkg:** Shared logic for various places inside the codebase
 - **runtime:** Central place of (user) authentication, provisioning of the user interface layout, client side storage, routing, theming, dependencies and (sub)application handling